onceNik/gitGud/README.md

 # gitGud
 -------------------------
-kids code stuff to gitgud
+kids code stuff to gitgud and gitBetter
 -------------------------